Traveling? Medicare Might Not Cover You

 Original Medicare (plus Medigap)

-When traveling in the U.S., rest assured that Original Medicare will cover you in all 50 states plus all U.S. territories, such as Puerto Rico and the U.S. Virgin Islands.
+When traveling domestically, rest assured that Original Medicare (Part A and Part B, which pay for hospitalization and medical services respectively) will cover you in all 50 states and U.S. territories, such as Puerto Rico and the U.S. Virgin Islands.
 However, it doesn't pay for health expenses incurred abroad—unless:

-Most Medicare supplemental policies provide some emergency coverage abroad—generally with a $250 annual deductible, a 20% copay, and a lifetime limit of $50,000—but it's typically limited to the first 60 days of your trip.1 Before you leave the U.S, contact your insurance company to confirm coverage.
+Medigap provides additional insurance coverage beyond Original Medicare and will cover some emergency care abroad—generally with a $250 annual deductible, a 20% copay, and a lifetime limit of $50,000—but it's typically limited to the first 60 days of your trip.1 Before you leave the U.S, contact your insurance company to confirm coverage.

 Medicare Advantage

-All Medicare Advantage plans must cover, at a minimum, everything Original Medicare does, including emergency and urgent care anywhere in the U.S. However, a Medicare Advantage plan may not provide standard coverage outside your service area—a significant drawback for those with a vacation home in another state or who otherwise frequent a different part of the country.
-Be sure to check with your plan provider to understand the limitations outside your standard coverage area—and consider adjusting your insurance or provider as necessary.
+All Medicare Advantage plans, which are private insurance alternatives to Original Medicare, must cover—at a minimum—everything Parts A and B do, including emergency and urgent care anywhere in the U.S. However, a Medicare Advantage plan may not provide nonemergency coverage outside your service area—a significant drawback for those with a vacation home in another state or who otherwise frequent a different part of the country.
+Be sure to check with your plan to understand the limitations outside your standard coverage area and consider adjusting your insurance or provider as necessary.

 Be that as it may, some Medicare Advantage plans do offer at least some protection for foreign travel, though there may be restrictions.
-For example, some plans may require you to pay out of pocket and then seek reimbursement, while others may cap their overseas travel benefits.
+For example, some plans may require you to pay out of pocket and then seek reimbursement, restrict reimbursements for emergencies and urgent care, or cap their overseas travel benefits.
 Always research the details of your policy before you travel so you understand exactly what is and isn't covered.

 As for cruises, Medicare Advantage's domestic rules apply when you're in U.S. waters, and foreign-travel rules apply when in international waters.